Conquest of Chile: Founding of cities

 The conquest of Chile was not carried out directly by the Spanish Crown but by Spaniards that formed enterprises for those purposes and gathered financial resources and soldiers for the enterprise by their own.
 In 1541 an expedition (enterprise) led by Pedro de Valdivia founded Santiago initiating the conquest of Chile.
 The first years were harsh for the Spaniards mainly due to their poverty, indigenous rebellions, the poor battle terrain, and frequent conspiracies.
 The inhabitants of Santiago in the mid-16th century were notoriously poorly dressed as result of a lack of armour and food supplies, with some Spanish even resorting to dress with hides from dogs, cats, sea lions, and foxes.
 The second founding of La Serena in 1549 (initially founded in 1544 but destroyed by natives) was followed by the founding of numerous new cities in southern Chile halting only after Valdivia's death in 1553.

 The Spanish colonization of the Americas was characterized by the establishments of cities in the middle of conquered territories.
 With the founding of each city a number of conquistadores became vecinos of that city being granted a solar and possibly also a chacra in the outskirts of the city, or a hacienda or estancia in more far away parts of the countryside.
 Apart from land, natives were also distributed among Spaniards since they were considered vital for carrying out any economic activity.

 The cities founded, despite defeats in the Arauco War, were: Santiago (1541), La Serena (1544), Concepción (1550), La Imperial, Valdivia, Villarrica (1552), Los Confines (1553), Cañete (1557), Osorno (1558), Arauco (1566), Castro (1567), Chillán (1580), and Santa Cruz de Oñez (1595).

 The destruction of the Seven Cities in 1600, and ongoing Arauco War stopped Spanish expansion southward.

 Use of yanacona

+Spanish conquerors were accompanied by thousands of yanakuna from the territories of today's Peru, Bolivia and Ecuador who also settled in Chile.
+Due to a matter of prestige, many yanakuna claimed to be from the former imperial capital of Cusco.